 The business plan includes a mission statement and operational objectives.
 The organisation has well developed policies and procedures that are structured to provide appropriate care for residents that require geriatric - hospital/medical, dementia and rest home level care.
-The service has contracts for physiotherapy, podiatrist, dietitian, and medical centre.
+The service has contracts for a podiatrist, dietitian, pharmacy, and medical centre.